-The articles listed below have all been commented on in some way.
+The articles listed below have all been commented on in some way, or contain comments about other articles.
 You can read the comments at the bottom of each article.

 If you would like to comment on anything that we have published or make a general comment about any aspect of classical music or our online magazine, please visit our contact page.
 All comments are moderated, and will be published as soon as our workload allows.